 My life-long fascination with the natural world and how we interact with it led me to undertake a degree in Geography at the University of Southampton.
-Enjoying the sciences and the arts in equal measure, the flexibility of the course enabled me to indulge in a variety of disciplines from philosophy to oceanography.
+Enjoying the sciences and the arts in equal measure, the course enabled me to indulge in a variety of disciplines from social science to oceanography.
 I was fortunate enough to have opportunities to study the impacts of tourism on short-finned pilot whales in the Canary Islands and the behaviour of scarlet macaws in the Amazon.
-Being close to and observing these spectacular animals in their natural environment, and also seeing firsthand their homes under threat, had a profound impact on me, and I knew from there on that I wanted to work in conservation.
-The ethos of WWT really aligns with me – the conservation of wetlands, helping people to live sustainably alongside them and benefit from all those life-giving services that they offer, and inspiring people to connect with the natural world.
-It goes without saying that working in a beautiful wetland and among amazingly talented colleagues does wonders for the motivation!
+Observing these spectacular animals and witnessing the destruction of their homes encouraged me to embark on a career in conservation.
+My PhD with the University of Exeter and WWT used inter-disciplinary methods from ecology, the social sciences and psychology to understand the biological effects and human conflict relating to lead poisoning and illegal hunting of migratory waterbirds.